Diary Major John Kevin Lloyd - 1942-1945 - Part 2

 of coy.
 Men in detention go out

-on W.P.
-C O & Adjt visit shops.
+on WP.
+CO & Adjt visit shops.

 People very sympathetic.
-Iwari
+Imari

 stated again on drome that